Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Step 2: Examination

-It involves the abdomen and genitals at least.
+This covers the abdomen and genitals at minimum.

-Usually brief: blood pressure, body habitus, genital examination, signs of penile plaque, and sometimes prostate assessment depending on symptoms.
+Usually brief: blood pressure, body habitus, genital examination, signs of penile plaque, and prostate assessment where indicated.

 Step 3: Targeted blood tests

-Often includes lipids, glucose/HbA1c, and—when indicated—hormones such as testosterone (typically before 11am, with repeat testing and additional markers like SHBG, LH, FSH as appropriate if initial results are abnormal).
+Often includes lipids, glucose/HbA1c, and—when indicated—hormones such as testosterone (typically before 11am, with repeat testing and additional markers like SHBG, LH, and FSH if initial results are abnormal).

 Most erectile dysfunction can be managed without imaging